Fourthorder

 - Han, Z., Yang, X., Li, W., Feng, T. & Ruan, X. FourPhonon: An extension module to ShengBTE for computing four-phonon scattering rates and thermal conductivity.
 Comput Phys Commun 270 (2022) 108179, https://doi.org/10.1016/j.cpc.2021.108179.

-The original authors of ShengBTE
+The original authors of ShengBTE and references:

 - Wu Li wu.li.phys2011@gmail.com